 Starting a discussion of diversification with talk of assets classes, correlations and more, or initiating a conversation on investing by going straight into growth versus value orientations and active versus passive styles, can immediately overwhelm and intimidate clients.
 And a rough start may pose an insurmountable obstacle to a productive and beneficial exchange.

 As a financial professional, the use of story selling can open a conversation and create a complete communication approach.
-Starting with stories and finishing with facts will make for a happy ending to your sales efforts.
+Starting with stories and finishing with facts will make for a happy ending to your efforts.

 Diversification neither assures a profit nor eliminates the risk of loss.